ConEmu/ConEmu.github.io/en/GitForWindows.md

 ### Use proper sh.exe from version 2.x

 **NB** Don't run `/bin/sh.exe` as your shell ([root process](RootProcess.html)) in ConEmu tab!
-This is just a wrapper for ‘full version’ located in `/usr/bin/` folder.
+This is just a wrapper for â€˜full versionâ€™ located in `/usr/bin/` folder.
 That's why ConEmu will not be able to determine if your tab has running process, or there is a shell only.